+Alaska Interagency Fire Management Organization

+Jurisdictional Organization

+The above chart summarizes lines of authority and does not represent complete agency organizations

+Alaska Fire Management Organization

+Protecting Organization

+The above chart summarizes lines of authority and does not represent complete agency organizations

 Protection Area Boundary Changes

 Protecting Agencies may change protection boundaries within their area of responsibility or may negotiate boundary changes with other Protecting Agencies.
 The following procedures are designed to ensure adequate and consistent documentation of protection area boundary changes.
 Collaboration between all affected protecting and jurisdictional agencies is essential in the change process.
 Completed change packages are due to Alaska Fire Service by March 1.